 Mt Cook is a very serious climb that should not be underestimated.
 Mt Cook is a heavily glaciated peak with objective danger that can only be managed safely when the conditions and weather are good on the mountain.
 The minimum length of a Mt Cook trip is 6 days, this gives us enough time to maximise the chance of success and pick safe weather & conditions on this expedition style mountain.

-The Mt Cook season is normally from October through to early January.
-In a good year, the season may extend beyond mid January through to April.
-However, we recommend that clients book their Mt Cook climb before the early January because in recent seasons, the route on the lower Linda Glacier has become unsafe to pass after early January.
+The Mt Cook season is normally from October through to mid December.
+In a good year, the season may extend beyond mid December.
+However, we recommend that clients book their Mt Cook climb before mid December because in recent seasons, the route on the lower Linda Glacier has become unsafe to pass after late December.

 Why climb Mt Cook with Queenstown Mountain Guides?
 Queenstown Mountain Guides are Queenstown’s only professionally qualified IFMGA Mountain & Ski Guiding operation.
 We have years of experience working on Mt Cook and an impressive history of safety and successful guided ascents on the mountain.